kebsOps/dareyio-pbl/Project25.md

 Lets get into action and see how all of these work.

+EKS cluster from [project 24](https://github.com/kebsOps/dareyio-pbl/blob/main/Project24.md) was used in this project

 ## Deploy Jfrog Artifactory into Kubernetes

 The best approach to easily get Artifactory into kubernetes is to use helm.